 The Evolution of Ultrafast, Ultra-Precise Beam Steering Techniques for Micro-Material Processing20 June 2017, Fremont

-High-precision steering of femtosecond laser beams with acousto-optical deflectors and a dual-axis driver delivers the fastest processing possible for micro-material and microelectronics manufacturers.
+High-precision steering of femtosecond laser beams with acousto-optical deflectors and a configurable driver delivers the fastest processing possible for micro-material and microelectronics manufacturers.

 Manufacturers must consider a complex interplay of numerous factors when designing micro-material processing equipment.
 At the simplest level, the end game often comes down to extremely accurate positioning of lasers for cutting, drilling, scribing, or marking at the highest rate possible.
 For integrated circuits currently used in smartphones, tablets, wearables, and Internet of Things (IoT) devices, the beam steering accuracies required can be staggering: processing equipment must be able to drill microvias and scribe trenches less than 10 μm in size.
 Spot placement for laser processing of microelectronics requires accuracy in the range of only a few microns with little or no heat affected zone (HAZ).
 In addition, display manufacturers must accurately place and repair pixel circuitry at ever shrinking resolutions on ever larger substrates, requiring advance tooling to avoid significant increases in processing time and costs.